Roqay/roqay-react-native-common-components/README.md

-# Eslam El-Meniawy Components
+# Roqay Common React Native Components

-Common React Native components used by [Eslam El-Meniawy](https://eslamelmeniawy.github.io) packed in library for usage in future projects.
+Common React Native components used by [Roqay](https://roqay.com) packed in library for usage in future projects.

 ## Installation